 Drill to try: T-Drill.
 Arrange four cones 5 yards apart in a T shape.
 Start at the base of the T and sprint to the center cone.
 Change direction and side shuffle to the left cone, then change direction again and shuffle to the right cone.
 Shuffle back to the center cone, then put it in reverse to backpedal to the start.

-Though visualization can never substitute for actual training, it can help when you’re not in the gym, court or field.
+Though visualization can never substitute for actual weight-training, it can help when you’re not in the gym, court or field.
 Mentally practicing the objectives of an activity is usually better than imagining the outcome of your goal.
 For example, taking yourself through the sensations (grip, foot placement, muscle activation) of a perfect power clean is going to be more helpful than imagining your excitement at getting a personal record.

 When you’re actually training, however, choosing whether to focus on internal sensations (i.e., activating specific muscles) or external objectives (i.e., pushing the floor away or driving the bar up to the ceiling) depends on the type of movement, the load and the experience of the lifter.
 Lighter loads seem to benefit the most from internal focus, and heavier loads tend to need more external cues to get the job done, especially for less experienced lifters.
 And that gym bro who strikes a pose before each set?
 He might actually be onto something: Isometric contractions done right before a lift can help you focus on engaging the right muscles during the set.